Marlon Hairston

-Marlon Hairston (born March 23, 1994) is an American professional soccer player who plays as a midfielder and full-back.
+Marlon Hairston (born March 23, 1994) is an American professional soccer player who plays as a midfielder and full-back for USL Championship club Hartford Athletic.

 Career

 College

 Hairston grew up in Jackson before moving on to a college career at the University of Louisville.
 Hairston played in 39 games, scored six goals, and had five assists for Louisville Cardinals men's soccer during 2012 and 2013.
 He was named to the All-Big East Rookie team in 2012 and helped the Cardinals win the American Athletic Conference regular season championship in 2013, when he was named First Team All-AAC.

 Colorado Rapids

 After his sophomore year with Louisville, Hairston signed a Generation Adidas contract and was selected 12th overall in the 2014 MLS SuperDraft by the Colorado Rapids.

-Hairston made his professional debut on March 29, 2014 against Sporting Kansas City, coming off the bench in a 3–2 loss.
+Hairston made his professional debut on March 29, 2014, against Sporting Kansas City, coming off the bench in a 3–2 loss.
 He scored his first professional goal on August 20 in a 4–3 loss against the LA Galaxy.
 Hairston ended his rookie season with 1 goal 22 regular season appearances, nine of them being starts.
 It was a poor season for Colorado as a team, finishing 8th in the Western Conference and missing out on the playoffs.